 The cervical cap comes in different sizes.
 Your health care provider will fit you for the cervical cap and demonstrate how to insert and remove the cap.
 He or she may confirm that the cervical cap is in the correct position by doing a pelvic exam.

-Before you use the cervical cap for the first time, practice inserting the cap and check its placement.
-Use a backup method of contraception, such as a male condom, when you first use the cervical cap.
+Before you use the cervical cap for the first time, practice inserting the cap and checking its placement.
+Use a backup method of contraception, such as a male condom, the first few times you use the cervical cap.

 What you can expect